pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_objects/chapter.md

 ##Creating Generic Objects from Services

 Although generic objects are useful to work with from automate "behind the scenes", they are most versatile when used in conjunction with services.
-A generic object supports the `add_to_service` and `remove_from_service` methods, and so a Ruby method such as the following can be called from a service provision state machine to create a generic object using values from a service dialog:
+A Ruby method or Ansible playbook can be called from a service provision state machine to create a generic object using values from a service dialog.
+The following examples illustrate how this can be done.

+From Ruby:

 ``` ruby
 dialog_options = $evm.root['service_template_provision_task'].dialog_options